poult-lab/daily-word/english_words_ learning.md

 [noun] { ~ (that…) | ~ (about/over sth)}

-Kim Jong-un's slimmer frame has prompted more speculation about his health.
+Kim Jong-un's slimmer frame has prompted more speculation about his health./There is also speculation that the opening of an Open AI Korean office may be imminent.

 "the act of forming opinions about what has happened or what might happen without knowing all the facts"